 You know when you're shopping for a new skincare product and you're directed to check the box containing your main concern (e.g., blemishes, dryness, enlarged pores)?
 Well, typically I find myself in the precarious situation of having too many concerns and too few boxes.
 Seriously, why do they cut you off at just one or two?!)

-After all, skin is far from static, and depending on the time of year, the kind of shade my hormones are currently throwing, and my blood-to-coffee ratio, my skincare needs will fluctuate.
-However, there's one box that I'll never not check: dullness.
+After all, the skin is far from static, and depending on the time of year, the kind of shade my hormones are currently throwing, and my blood-to-coffee ratio, my skincare needs will fluctuate.
+However, there's one box that I'll not check: dullness.
 Naturally lit-from-within, I am not.

 Therefore, when I come in contact with a product that not only boasts a cult following in France (and French girls know their skincare) but also promises to bless me with the same brightening benefits that I would gain only after a full month's worth of serums and scrubs?

 Talika's Bio Enzyme Mask

 Consider me interested.
 Enter: Talika's Bio Enzyme Mask ($12), a high-tech sheet mask that's a far cry from a one-trick pony and happens to be genuinely addictive.
 And given that I might be the only person in this world who abhors sheet masks, that's saying something.

 The first time I tried the mask, I'll admit that my expectations were low.
 Sure, the product claims an all-star lineup of ingredients like vitamin B3, vitamin C, aloe vera, and grapefruit and chamomile extracts, but I was still apprehensive.
 Could it really tackle my stubbornly dull complexion?
 Spoiler: It went above and beyond.

 Applying the Mask